PeterVanNostrand/FACET/README.md

 ### Requirements

-The code in this repository was developed using Python 3.8.13, [requirements.txt](./requirements.txt) contains a list of required packages and is formatted for use with [Anaconda](https://www.anaconda.com/).
+The code in this repository was developed using Python 3.8.13, [`requirements.yml`](./requirements.yml) contains a list of required packages and is formatted for use with [Anaconda](https://www.anaconda.com/) and [`requirements.txt`](./requirements.txt) a list formatted for pip.
 To run experiments with OCEAN, a state-of-the-art method we compare to, you will need a license for the Gurobi optimizer.
 Free academic licenses are available [here](https://www.gurobi.com/academia/academic-program-and-licenses/).
 Setup can be done as follow

 ```bash
 # create the anaconda environment